 The app does not fix or enable mirroring on a hacked computer where a secondary display only works in one mode or the other.
 It also does not magically make an external monitor work if the computer doesn’t recognize it when it’s plugged in.
 You can use it to switch from your broken mirrored mode to the functional extended mode.

 The Command line Tool

 The command line tool is good for giving shell-scripts the power to control display mirroring and opens up the possibility of controlling mirroring remotely over ssh.
-In addition to the default toggle mode, it can turn mirroring on or off regardless of what the current state of mirroring is, and can report the current mirroring status without changing anything.

 Note to Hackintosh Users